AndersonPech/OpenGL_2D/JUSTIFICATION.md

 ### Where in the code should tutors look to see that you've fulfilled this requirement?

-Circle, main, ship, star.
+Circle, main, ship, star structs and files.
 Changing of textures in render loop.

 ## Section 2: Visibility & Shaders